AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/bynder-modules.md

 1. Select the Bynder domain that you want to connect to.
 1. (Optional) Click **Advanced settings**, then enter your Client ID and Client Secret.

-   For instructions on generating the Client ID and Client Secret, see [Generate a Client ID and Client Secret in Bynder (Optional)](#generate) in this article.
+   For instructions on generating the Client ID and Client Secret, see [Generate a Client ID and Client Secret in Bynder (Optional)](#generate-a-client-id-and-client-secret-in-bynder-optional) in this article.

 1. In the login window, enter your username (email address) and password.
 1. Click **Continue** to create the connection and go back to the module.

-### Generate a Client ID and Client Secret in Bynder (Optional)
+### Generate a Client ID and Client Secret in Bynder (Optional) {#generate-a-client-id-and-client-secret-in-bynder-optional}

 If you want to create a connection using the Client ID and Client Secret, you can generate them from your Bynder account.
 The Client ID and Client Secret are generated when you create an app in Bynder.